aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

 Finally, we get the function itself from our CodeBuilder object.
-This line
+The
-executes the Python code we've been assembling.
-The dictionary of globals is
+`get_globals` method executes the Python code we've been assembling.
+Remember
+that our code is a function defintion (starting with `def render_function(..):`),
+so executing the code will define `render_function`, but not execute the body
+of `render_function`.
+The result of `get_globals` is the dictionary of values
-returned, we grab the `render_function` value from it, and save it as an
+defined in the code.
+We grab the `render_function` value from it, and save it
-attribute in our Templite object:
+as an attribute in our Templite object:

 <!-- [[[cog include("templite.py", first="self._render_function =", numlines=1, dedent=False) ]]] -->
 ```